ckemere/TreadmillTracker/ClientSide/Audio.md

           buffers, and `-P hw:1,0` set the proper soundcard) We could also add a `-r 192000` to set the sampling rate.

-       2. Start the minimixer: `jackminimix -a` (optionally `-v` to see commands coming through.
+       2. Start the minimixer: `jackminimix -a -p 12345` (optionally `-v` to see commands coming through.)
+Note that `12345` is the port for osc control.
+You can change it to something else, but make sure your other code matches.

        3. Start an audio loop playing into the mixer: `./PlaySound/jplay -l0 -a=minimixer:in1_right 15khz_sine.wav`